 We saw all types of classic automobiles in the Car Corral, everything from a Ferrari to a vintage Packard.
 However, there was one vehicle that caught our attention, as it did everyone else who walked by.
 The first thing we noticed was a wire mesh enclosure, which was shaped into what would normally be the front engine compartment.
 It was funny to find out there was no engine, just a revolving hamster cage with two rats.
 Curiosity got the better of us, so we asked about this strange vehicle.
 Turns out it had just been sold, and the new owner told us his plans had been to build a rat rod, but this one-of-kind creation was too good to pass up.
 No doubt, he'll be shaking up his neighborhood when he takes this car back to his home in Naples, Florida.
 See our video below for a look at this unusual purchase.

 Any true gearhead takes a lot of pride in the ability to identify a classic car with only a glimpse at the vehicle.
 That may be one of the reasons Rat Rods are created, to be completely different from any production car and recognizable only by the builder.
-To recognize this unique art form, the Daytona Turkey Run had a Rat Rod Rally display, consisting of some rather bizarre vehicles.
+To showcase this unique art form, the Daytona Turkey Run had a Rat Rod Rally display, consisting of some rather bizarre vehicles.
 One of the rat rods didn’t even look like a car, but instead was modeled after a wingless P40 war bird made famous by the “Flying Tigers” during World War II.
 Check out the following video of this road-worthy P40, built by Jamie Trudeau of WarBird Enterprises.

 It was a little on the wet side the first day of the show, but this didn’t stop owners from taking their vehicles for a spin around the infield of the Speedway.
 These cruisers had no particular place to go, and all day to get there.